simbroadcasts/react-node-insim/README.md

 ### Human player scope

-You can show different buttons to each human player on track by wrapping a sub-tree in a `ConnectionScopeProvider` and `HumanPlayerScopeProvider`, then using the `useHumanPlayerScope` hook anywhere within that sub-tree to access the player object.
+You can show different buttons to each human player on track by wrapping a sub-tree in a `HumanPlayerScopeProvider`, then using the `useHumanPlayerScope` hook anywhere within that sub-tree to access the player object.

 You don't need to specify the button's UCID in the scope - the correct UCID will be injected automatically.